KevinAst/ReduxEvaluation/README.md

  - In addition, any component can dispatch well-defined business actions that formally alter the app state.

-**Under the covers**, we still utilize component properties internally (both data and behavior) to keep our React components simple.
+**Under the covers**, we still utilize component properties **internally** (both data and behavior) to keep our React components simple.
 It's just that these properties are dynamically injected at the component level.
 This can roughly be thought of as a type of Dependency Injection (*although not managed by an external agent*).

 Take a look at the [`<Catalog>`](src/comp/catalog.jsx) component.
-In essence we wrap an internal private component (`Catalog$`) with a publicly promoted component (`Catalog`) that:
+In essence we wrap an internal private anonymous component with a publicly promoted `<Catalog>` component that:
  - has access to our Redux appState and dispatch()
  - and dynamically injects the needed properties (both data and behavior) to the internal component

-This is a slight twist on what Redux calls the "containing component" (e.g. our public `Catalog`), and the "presentation component" (e.g. our internal `Catalog$`).
+This is a slight twist on what Redux calls the "containing component" (e.g. our public `<Catalog>`), and the "presentation component" (e.g. our internal anonymous component).

 Components can still require public properties passed to them from their parent component, but this is used for finer-grained control that is not based on state, and is somewhat rare.
 Each component declares it's expected properties, through the standard `propTypes` React mechanism.

 > As an example [`<ItemRow>`](src/comp/item-row.jsx) has to be told what
 > item it is rendering (through the "item" property).
 This can't be
 > defined from state because there are many items, rather the parent
-> `<Catalog>` iterates through all items rendering an `<ItemRow
+> `<Items>` iterates through all items rendering an `<ItemRow
 > item={item}/>` for each.

+**In summary**
-In summary, component property that are fundamentally based on state can be handled internally.
-For other non-state characteristics, a property can be passed from parent to child.
+ - component properties that are fundamentally based on state can be handled internally
+ - for other non-state characteristics, a property can be passed from parent to child

 ### Redux Example